-The quiet mistress who once ruled the entire world but who now watches warily from her shrinking, dark canopy of trees.
+The quiet mistress who once ruled all the world but now watches warily from her shrinking dark canopy of trees.
 The Watchers of Eryelme are protectors of the forest and all living things.
-They seek the old ways that allow men and other beings to live in harmony with the land, rather than destroying it.
+They seek ways that men and other beings can live in harmony with the land, rather than destroying it.

-Domains: Forest, Observation, Protection, Stillness.
+Domains: Forest, Observation, Protection, Stillness

-- To protect the forest and preserve all that lives within. - To extend the power of the forest into the lands of men.
+To protect the forest and preserve all that is living within To extend the power of the forest into the lands of men

-Typical Traits: Archery, Beast lore, Bird song, Blend into the background, Climb, Faerie lore, Forest lore, Herbal lore, Patient, Stave fighting, Take the long view, Tend plants.
+Typical Traits: Archery, Beast lore, Bird song, Blend into the background, Climb, Faerie lore, Forest lore, Herbal lore, Patient, Stave fighting, Take the long view, Tend plants,

-Typical Power Effects: (see Nature Spells above) Enrich the land, Entangling undergrowth, Heal tree, Quench fire, Rapid growth, Silence of the forest, Summon tree sentinel, Travel to faerie, Whisper to the forest.
+Typical Power Effects: (see Nature Spells above) Enrich the land, Entangling undergrowth, Heal tree, Quench fire, Rapid growth, Silence of the forest, Summon tree sentinel, Travel to faerie, Whisper to the forest